Environmental, Social and Governance

 We work with third-party energy management consultants to reduce our carbon footprint and impact on the environment, and have posted Energy Star grades above the New York City average.
 In addition to energy efficiency, we focus on active waste management, water efficiency and supply, indoor environmental quality, and wellness.
 In 2020, two of Rockefeller Group’s new developments received certifications for achieving WELL Building standards, including a logistics development in New Jersey, and the newly redeveloped office property 1901 L Street in Washington, D.C.

 Our employees define our competitive advantage, and we’re proud to be recognized as a great place to work.
-In 2020, we were recognized by Crain’s New York Business as one of the 100 Best Places to Work in New York City, citing our programs and benefits, transparent communications, and corporate culture as positive factors in the designation.
+In 2021, for the second consecutive year, Rockefeller Group was recognized by Crain’s New York Business as one of the 100 Best Places to Work in New York City, citing our programs and benefits, transparent communications, and corporate culture as positive factors in the designation.
 Through our guiding principles, we are committed to values such as integrity and fairness, transparency and collaboration, and a diverse, equitable work environment.

 In addition to projects that influence lives and work in the cities and neighborhoods where we develop, own, and operate real estate, we are committed to giving back, through projects that benefit the larger community, as well charitable giving to deserving causes.
 In 2020, following mandatory remote-work directives, we reallocated savings from reduced operating expenses to more than 40 charities to help offset funding challenges introduced by the pandemic.
 We have participated in multi-year fundraising campaigns for organizations including Make-A-Wish, which raised over $300,000 from our employees, to the United Way, Big Brothers Big Sisters, Urban Pathways, Elizabeth Seton Children’s, Nazareth Housing, and Phipps Houses, among others.